 Credits: Ridgeline Images

-While Mount Oyama is renowned for its spectacular autumn foliage, its Oyama cherry blossoms, visible at the mountain’s base in spring, also draw significant attention.
-We suggest exploring the Oyama Sakura Hiking Course, a leisurely one-hour hike.
-Along the trail, you’ll encounter four magnificent sakura trees, each over 400 years old.
+While Mount Oyama is best known for its autumn foliage, its Oyama cherry blossoms at the base of the mountain in spring are equally stunning.
+The Oyama Sakura Hiking Course is a gentle one-hour hike featuring four enormous sakura trees, each over 400 years old, offering a spectacular sight in spring.

 3. 六国見山 Koboyama Park (Hadano)